cogent3/cogent3/doc/draw/tree/plot_tree-iplotx.rst

 A taste of style options
 ++++++++++++++++++++++++
 ``iplotx`` supports a large number of options to style the appearance of trees.
-As an example here, we choose a rectangular layout with angular branches, colouring some leaf edges for species related to humans.
+As an example here, we choose a rectangular layout with non-angular branches, colouring some leaf edges for species related to humans.
 We also build the figure canvas manually, which is useful to combine trees with other types of chart of graphical elements.
 In this example, we combine the tree plot with an annotation and a scatter plot around the tree root.